Stewmath/LynnaLab/README.md

 ### Tileset viewer (left)

-* Left click: Select a tile (drag to select a range of tiles)
+* Left/right click: Select a tile (drag to select a range of tiles)

 ### Room layout (middle)